box/box-developer-changelog/content/2020/11-17-box-ios-sdk-v420-released.md

 **New Features and Enhancements:**

-* Add error information to OAuth web session failures
+* Add error information for failed OAuth web sessions

 **Bug Fixes:**